 National Coming Out Day: My Story

-Over a year ago, my school had a back-to-school night showcasing different school clubs, including the LGBTQ club/support group, a safe space where students can openly express themselves and talk about the various aspects of identifying as LGBTQ.
+A few years ago, my school had a back-to-school night showcasing different school clubs, including the LGBTQ+ club/support group, a safe space where students can openly express themselves and talk about the various aspects of identifying as LGBTQ+.
 Friends I’d already come out to as bisexual encouraged me to stand at the table with them.
-Plus, I’d just found out a few days before that October was LGBT History Month—a whole month dedicated to LGBT pride and history.
+Plus, I’d just found out a few days before that October was LGBT History Month—a whole month dedicated to LGBTQ+ pride and history.
 This fact, combined with my friends’ support, empowered me to come out to more of my friends and family.

 Coming from a relatively conservative family, the thought of not being accepted or loved after I came out was scary, so I carefully considered who I would come out to and when.
 The family members I did come out to were extremely supportive of me and my choice to come out.
 Even though some didn’t quite understand what bisexuality means, they were eager to learn more.
 Knowing that my family supports and accepts me, regardless of my sexual orientation, allows me to feel more comfortable around them.

 While I’m thankful to have had such a positive coming out story, it’s important for each person to consider their own situation when deciding what the safest choice is for them.
 Coming out is your choice and who you decide to tell is your right.